magepages/mpdocs/docs/name-your-price/index.md

 - **Customer Group**: Only selected customer groups can send requests to the store admins
 - **Apply for**: Products that meet the conditions here will display the **Price Bargain** button for the Customers to send the request to the store owner.
 - **Minimum price type**: set the lowest price calculation type that Customer can give to admin, includes:
   - **Fixed Price**: The lowest price is a fixed price admin set.
-All bargain products choosen will be applied this fixed lowest price.
+All bargain products chosen will be applied to this fixed lowest price.
-  - **Percent Price**: The lowest price is taken as percentage of the original price of each Product.
+  - **Percent Price**: The lowest price is taken as the percentage of the original price of each Product.
 All products that are applied may have different lowest prices.
 - **Minimum Price Value**: Set the value of the lowest bargain price
   - **Fixed Price**: The value filled in this field will be the lowest bargain price for all products.
 The price unit bases on the **Default Display Currency** of your site
   - **Percent**: Fill in the % value.
 The lowest price is equal to the original price multiply with the % value entered in this section then divided by 100.